Restricted-Geometry Quantum Models Beyond Atoms: Application of the Eckhardt-Sacha approach to NSDI in Diatomic Systems: Results

 In this section, we discuss the results of propagating the ground-state wave functions for the three molecules N$_2$, O$_2$, and S$_2$, using the three model potentials in the presence of a linearly polarized laser field derived in Sec.~\ref{model}.
 Results for the potential $V_{\perp 3}$ are not shown, as they closely resemble those obtained for the other two configurations and do not reveal any additional features beyond what is already evident from the comparison between $V_{\perp 2}$ and $V_{\parallel}$.
 Unless stated otherwise, all simulations are performed using the same laser pulse as in~\cite{Eckhardt2010}, consisting of $n_c = 5$ field cycles and a carrier-envelope phase $\phi = 0$.

 In the following subsections, we compare ionization yield curves for different molecular alignments and species, and present results for momentum distributions.
 We emphasize once again that the analysis of molecular alignment is limited to two extreme orientations, parallel and perpendicular, while the molecular species differ only in their internuclear distance and ionization energy.
-In the diagrams, ionization yields are color-coded for clarity and consistency across comparisons: red for N$_2$, blue for O$_2$, and yellow for S$_2$.